JanLahmann/RasQberry/README.md

 When you want your own RasQberry this repository is the right place!

-Here ou can find all the information to the [3D Model](./documentation/3DModel.md) you can see above itself and the [bill of material](./documentation/3DModel_BillOfMaterial.md) you will need, aswell as the [instructions](./documentation/RasQberry_Setup.md) for the setup.
+Here ou can find all the information to the [3D Model](./documentation/3DModel.md) you can see above itself and the [bill of material](./documentation/3DModel_BillOfMaterial.md) you will need, aswell as the [instructions](./documentation/RasQberry_Setup.md) for the setup and informations to the available [demos](./documentation/RasQberry_Demos.md).